Slavery in Cuba: History

-By the 1550s, the Spanish had wiped out most of the indigenous population of Cuba, which up to that point had been their primary source of enslaved labor.
-Chattel slavery of people of African origin was thus introduced around this time in order to make up for the labor shortage.”
+Since the 1550s, the Spaniards had relied on the Indigenous Taíno population for their primary enslaved labor.
+The Indigenous population of Cuba was facing declining numbers from disease and warfare.
+Many enslaved Tainos fled into the interiors of Cuba, as they were much more familiar with the land than the Spaniards were.
+Between the population decline and the indigenous rebellions against Spanish rule, the demand for labor in Cuba became high.
+The Spaniards introduced chattel slavery of West African people to remedy this labor shortage.

 They provided services to the garrisons of the Nueva España and Tierra Firme fleets, which arrived at the port annually.
-Throughout the 1500s and 1600s, enslaved people made up a large portion of the services sector of the city's economy and also held numerous skilled trade positions in Havana.
-European-Cuban historian José Martín Félix de Arrate y Acosta recalled in 1761 that “negros and pardos” were “very able and capable to apply themselves, becoming distinguished masters, not only in the lowest ones such as shoemakers, tailors, masons, and carpenters, but also in those which require more ability and genius, such as silversmith’s craft, sculpture, painting, and carving, as denoted by their marvelous works.”
+Throughout the 1500s and 1600s, slaves made up a large portion of the services sector of the city's economy and also held numerous skilled trade positions in Havana.
+European Cuban historian [osé Martín Félix de Arrate y Acosta recalled in 1761 that "negros and pardos" were "very able and capable to apply themselves, becoming distinguished masters, not only in the lowest ones such as shoemakers, tailors, masons, and carpenters, but also in those which require more ability and genius, such as silversmith's craft, sculpture, painting, and carving, as denoted by their marvelous works."
 Some enslaved Havanans worked under a market-based system in which the enslaved person had the responsibility of finding their own job and employer, and then giving over a portion of their earnings to their owner.

-Enslaved peoples in Cuba did not begin to experience the harsh conditions of plantation agriculture until after the 1770s, once the international plantation economy had expanded into Western Cuba.
-In 1740 the Havana Company was formed to stimulate the sugar industry by encouraging slave importation into the colony, although it was an unsuccessful early attempt.
-But in 1762 the British Empire, led by the Earl of Albemarle, captured Havana during the Seven Years' War with Spain.
-During the year-long occupation of Havana and the surrounding regions, the British expanded the plantation system on the island and imported 4,000 enslaved people from their other possessions in the West Indies to populate the new plantations.
-These 4,000 enslaved formed nearly 10% of all enslaved people imported to the island during the previous 250 years.
-Spain regained control of the British-held regions of Cuba in 1763 by surrendering Florida to the British in exchange.
+Slaves in Cuba did not begin to experience the harsh conditions of plantation agriculture until after the 1770s, once the international plantation economy had expanded into Western Cuba.
+In 1740, the Havana Company was formed to stimulate the sugar industry by encouraging the importation of slaves into Cuba, although it largely unsuccessful.
+In 1762, British forces under the Earl of Albemarle captured Havana during the Seven Years' War.
+During their year-long occupation of Havana and surrounding regions, the British expanded the Cuban plantation system and imported 4,000 slaves from the British West Indies to work on them.
+This substantially expanded the number of slaves in Cuba, as just over 40,000 slaves had been imported to the island over the previous 250 years.
+Spain regained control of British-occupied regions of Cuba in 1763 by ceding Spanish Florida to Britain in exchange.